Championing the Local, part 2

 The passing of the Community Wealth Building Act by the Scottish Government is likely to fuel the growth of local value chains.
 This world-first piece of legislation commits the Scottish Government to “enable more local communities and people to own, have a stake in, access and benefit from the wealth [Scotland’s] economy generates”, making it mandatory for public bodies to prioritise the reinvestment of locally-generated wealth back into local communities.
 This event aims to ensure that councils, health boards and other public bodies are given the means to enact the bill.

-Artists Contributions
+ArtistIC Contributions

 Jenny Sturgeon, composer, singer-songwriter, and sound artist